exercism/python/exercises/practice/eliuds-eggs/.approaches/introduction.md

 ## General guidance

-The goal of the Eliud's Eggs exercise is to count the number of ones in the binary representation of a number.
+The goal of the Eliud's Eggs exercise is to count the number of ones in the binary representation of a [number][concept-numbers].
 In essence, this requires you to loop over each bit (binary digit) of the number in some way.

 The approaches below represent categories of the most common ways of accomplishing this.